-Inscribing four figures in the landscape, this series of pavilions creates a rich, mutable experience of reflection and light from a simple, functional, and robust kit of parts, able to be assembled in fifteen minutes.
+Inscribing four figures in the landscape, this series of pavilions creates a rich, mutable experience of reflection and light from a simple, functional, and robust kit of parts.

 Each pavilion is constructed of a series of curved aluminum walls composed from multiple overlapping curves, or sets.
 By figuring each pavilion’s plan, we figure the space within, functionally and spatially; we creating structural rigidity, allowing them to stand in wind and inclement weather; and we create a powerful phenomenological experience as each pavilion mirrors, compresses and expands its surroundings and the activity of passersby.
-As these profiles are aggregated, organized, and overlapped, they create a catalogue of spatial conditions accommodating a variety of programming, as well as being able to be seen and experienced in their own right.
+As these profiles are aggregated, organized, and overlapped, they create a catalog of spatial conditions accommodating a variety of programming, as well as being able to be seen and experienced in their own right.

 The first of these functional follies has a single circular profile with a second hidden within; the second, two overlapping sets; the third, with three nestled rings one after the other, and the fourth, with four profiles overlapping to create a dynamic perimeter.
 Whereas the traditional architectural folly has engaged decoration or symbolism without overt function, this project instead, in keeping with the brief, intends to create a more functional language through similar methods of figuration in a natural context.